Greater Austin: Economy

-As of late 2021, major employers in the Greater Austin area include Accenture, Amazon, Apple, Applied Materials, Austin Independent School District, Ascension Seton HealthCare network, Dell, H-E-B Grocery, IBM, NXP Semiconductors, Samsung Semiconductors, St. David's HealthCare Partnership, the Texas State Government, Tesla, the United States Federal Government, The University of Texas at Austin, Whole Foods, and Wal-Mart.
+Dell, Oracle Corporation and Tesla, Inc. are headquartered in Greater Austin.
+Other major employers include Accenture, Amazon, Apple, Applied Materials, Austin Independent School District, Ascension Seton HealthCare network, H-E-B Grocery, IBM, NXP Semiconductors, Samsung Semiconductors, St. David's HealthCare Partnership, the Texas State Government, the United States Federal Government, The University of Texas at Austin, Whole Foods, and Wal-Mart.

 Culture and recreation

 Annual events and festivals

 The communities in Greater Austin hold many annual events.
 In Austin two of the most well known festivals are the South by Southwest Music and Film Festival and the Austin City Limits Music Festival, which draw artists and spectators from around the world.
 Many other Austin festivals take place including the Old Pecan Street Festival, Blues on the Green, and the Laguna Gloria Art Museum Fiesta.
 The Texas Hill Country Wine and Food Festival is centered in Austin but takes place at restaurants and venues in multiple communities.

 Outside of Austin many communities host local events of their own.
 Marble Falls hosts the Bluebonnet Blues and Fine Arts Festival, an event that attracts artists and performers from around the state to the community's downtown.
 Burnet hosts the Spring Bluebonnet Festival, which features a golf tournament, car shows, vintage airplane shows, and other activities.
 The Old Settler's Music Festival in Driftwood features live outdoor performances ranging from folk music to bluegrass and jazz.
 Some area communities host civic heritage festivals including the Cedar Park Heritage Festival and the Chisolm Trail Round Up in Lockhart.
 The Oktoberfest celebration in Fredericksburg is one of the largest and most traditional in Texas.

 Rodeo fairs occur annually including the Star of Texas Fair and Rodeo and the Burnet Rodeo.